Gaurav-Bhujbal/VE3-Task-manager-project/README.md

 ## Task Management API

-A beginner-friendly RESTful API built with Node.js, Express, and SQLite for managing user tasks.
+A RESTful API built with Node.js, Express, and SQLite for managing user tasks.
 This API includes authentication using JSON Web Tokens (JWT) and provides CRUD operations for tasks.

 ## Features